fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/systems/01_mujoco_integration.rst

               </actuator>
             </mujoco>

         The name of the first joint is "pin" (``<joint name="pin" type="hinge" axis = "0 -1 0" pos="0 0 0.5"/>``).
-A joint consists of position, velocity and acceleration data.
+A joint consists of position, velocity, and acceleration data.
         In the current MuJoCo integration, only position and velocity can be retrieved.
 This is done by putting an indicator after the short name of a state dimension.
         ``_vel`` is for velocity and ``_pos`` for position.
-For the actuator, the first actuator is named "pin" (``<motor joint="pin" name="torque1" gear="1" ctrllimited="true" ctrlrange="-50 50"/>``).
+For the actuator first actuator is named "pin" (``<motor joint="pin" name="torque1" gear="1" ctrllimited="true" ctrlrange="-50 50"/>``).
-        So, in this case the action dimension muss be named "pin".
-An example of using the indicator is shown on below code.
+        So, in this case, the action dimension must be named "pin".
+An example of using the indicator is shown below code.

         .. code-block:: python